-The London Borough of Merton is the administrating body and the main employer of the Merton Pension Fund, owning 91% of the Fund.
+The London Borough of Merton is the administrating body and the main employer of the Merton Pension Fund, owning 95% of the Fund.

 The Fund also has other employers who provide services to the Council and/or to the Borough.
-There are 29 employers in total and out of which only 16 of them have contributing active members as at 31 March 2022.
+There are 26 employers in total and out of which only 14 of them have contributing active members as at 31 March 2023.
 The employers are made up of academies, housing associations and community admission bodies.
 The Full list of the participating employers in shown on page 40.

-In March 2022, the Fund had 15,025 total members.
-Being 4,546 active members; 4,214pensioners and 6,265 deferred.
+In March 2023, the Fund had 15,300 total members.
+Being 4,397 active members; 4,355 pensioners and 6,548 deferred.

-As at 31 March 2022 the Fund net asset value was £927m.
-This showed an increase of £27m from the previous year.
-The Fund's Investments are managed by external Fund managers, who have been appointed through a rigorous selection process, and the LCIV Pool.
+As at 31 March 2023 the Fund net asset value was £865m.
+This showed a decrease of £62m from the previous year.
+The Fund's Investments are managed by external Fund Managers, who have been appointed through a rigorous selection process, and the LCIV Pool.
 Each quarter the Fund managers' performance is measured against the set benchmark to which they are held accountable.
-In 2021/22 the Fund delivered an annual return of 4.5%.
-The Fund had a total income of £45m and total expenditure of £51m.
+In 2022/23 the Fund delivered an annual return of -5.9%. against the annual benchmark of -1.7.
+The Fund had a total income of £50m and total expenditure of £39m.

-The pension administration is managed by the Wandsworth Pensions Shared Services.
+The Fund's administration is managed by the Wandsworth Pensions Shared Services since 2015 under a shared services agreement.

-MERTON PENSION FUND ANNUAL REPORT 2021/22 Statement of Responsibilities of the Pension Fund
+Statement of Responsibilities of the Pension Fund